-This executive summary presents the key findings and recommendations from the 2023 Regional Flood Plan for Flood Planning Region 9 - Upper Colorado (UCRFP).
-The UCRFP for conforms with the guidance principles in Title 31 of the Texas Administrative Code (TAC) §362.3.
+This executive summary presents the key findings and recommendations from the 2023 Upper Colorado Regional Flood Plan (UCRFP).
+The UCRFP for conforms with the guidance principles in Title 31 of the TAC §362.3.
 Title 31 TAC §362.3 (b) states "Development of the region and state flood plans shall be guided by the following principles.
 The regional and state flood plans:", which is followed by 39 enumerated guidance principles.
 The Technical Guidelines for Regional Flood Planning1 states the contents must include an explanation of how the UCRFP satisfies the requirements of each of the principles.
 The guidance principles and the means these requirements are met in the UCRFP are listed in Table ES-2 along with references to the UCRFP chapters, which are listed in Table ES-3.